-The token is not subject to any pre-determined applicable law.
-Applicable law likely depends on the location of any parties and/or the location of any particular transaction with the token.
+The token is not subject to any predetermined court jurisdiction.
+Competent court likely depends on the location of any particular party and/or the location of any particular transaction with the token.

 G.19 Competent court

 The token is not subject to any predetermined court jurisdiction.
 Competent court likely depends on the location of any particular party and/or the location of any particular transaction with the token.